Axionlike Dark Matter Model Involving Two-Phase Structure and Two-Particle Composites (Dimers): Gross--Pitaevskii Equation for Axionlike DM and Its Solution

 Outside the system at $\xi>\xi_B$, where the matter is absent, $W(\xi)$ is continuously extended by the gravitational potential of the form $1-2A{\cal N}/\xi$, where ${\cal N}$ is the total number of particles in the ball $\xi\leq\xi_B$.

 Let us estimate the characteristics of our model, which are related with the dimensionless quantities (\ref{mp1})-(\ref{mp3}).
-For this purpose, we refer to the model from \cite{GKN20}, which dictates to separate the approaches to describing the core and the tail of the DM halo due to different role of self-interaction in relatively dense and rarefied regions.
+For this aim, we refer to the model from \cite{GKN20}, which dictates to separate the approaches to describing the core and the tail of the DM halo due to different role of self-interaction in relatively dense and rarefied regions.
+It is worth noting that recent astronomical measurements indicate spatial fluctuations in the density of cold DM (around the quasar) on the scale of 10 kpc~\cite{ALMA}, which may be associated with an oscillating tail of the condensate wave function, rather than the mentioned smooth tail.

 Focusing on the phenomena in the core, we need to reproduce the size scale $r_0$ and the central mass density $\rho_0$, which define $r=r_0\xi$ and $\rho(\xi)=\rho_0\chi^2(\xi)/\chi^2_0$.
 At the same time, this is needed to control the parameters $U$ and $v$ in (\ref{SI1}).

 As it was stated in Ref.~\cite{Chavanis2}, models for describing compact objects (such as axion stars) and cosmological models lead to different parametrizations of axions.
 First of all, this concerns the different mass ranges.
 While cosmological models constrain the axion mass as $10^{-7}\,\text{eV}<mc^2<10^{-2}\,\text{eV}$, another kind of models suggests that $mc^2\sim10^{-22}\ \text{eV}$, commonly attributed to fuzzy DM~\cite{Hu,Peebles}.
 Physically, the choice of a smaller particle mass ensures the formation of certain structures in the Universe~\cite{FMT08}, some of which we are trying to describe.
 It motivates us to fix $m\sim10^{-22}\ \text{eV}\,c^{-2}$.
 Although the parameter $U$ in the chiral models is set proportional to $mc^2$ \cite{Cor16}, we do not declare such an identity in the nonrelativistic case, and admit only that the value of $U$ provides the predominance of axion repulsion over gravitation at relatively large magnitude of axion field.